 Visiting Assistant Professor of Economics

-Description of Responsibilities: Will teach three sections of principles of macroeconomics (2x40 students; 1x90 students) in the Fall semester with courses for the Spring determined by mutual agreement.
+Description of Responsibilities: The Visiting Assistant Professor will teach three sections of principles of macroeconomics (2x40 students; 1x90 students) in the Fall semester with courses for the Spring determined by mutual agreement.

 Preferred Qualifications: Ph.D. in economics; experience in teaching undergraduates; evidence of teaching effectiveness.